 The predicates reset/3 and shift/1 implement delimited continuations for Prolog.
 Delimited continuation for Prolog is described in [Schrijvers et al., 2013].
 The mechanism allows for proper coroutines, two or more routines whose execution is interleaved, while they exchange data.
 Note that coroutines in this sense differ from coroutines realised using attributed variables as described in chapter 8.

-The suspension mechanism provided by delimited continuations is suitable for the implementation of tabling [Desouter et al., 2015], see library tabling.
+The suspension mechanism provided by delimited continuations is use to implement of tabling [Desouter et al., 2015], see section 7.

 reset(:Goal, ?Ball, -Continuation)